yjh0410/DetLAB/README.md

-# Object Detection Benchmark
+# Object Detection Laboratory
-This benchmark is my library of **One-stage Object Detection**.
+This project is my library of **One-stage Object Detection**.
 My code is clean and concise, without too deep encapsulation, so it is easy to understand the function of each module.